Research and Reference

 I just moved into a house that was built in 1900 and I would love to know the history of it.
 What information do you have about my house?

 What a great question!
 Older houses can be very intriguing.
-The best place to look for past ownership is the county register of deeds.
+If you are looking for past ownership, the best place to look would be the county register of deeds.
 You can check our government records inventory for your county to see if we have those records here.
-If we don’t have them, please contact the county Register of Deeds.
+If we don’t have those records, please contact the county Register of Deeds.

 Become a Member!